kenjasoft/LvR/README.md

 ## License

-Released as a reference/learning resource.
+Released under the MIT License as a reference/learning resource.
 Feel free to read, adapt, or build upon this code for your own GBA projects.